Saint Mary's Academy and College: Saint Mary's Academy and College

 In 1978, the Society of Saint Pius X acquired the property along with 12 major buildings.
 The school is now incorporated in Kansas as The Society of Saint Pius X of Saint Mary's, Inc. It has no ties with the previous St. Mary's College.

-In 2002, the governor of Kansas formally recognized Saint Mary's Academy and College for the excellence of its educational curriculum.
-While neither the Academy nor the College are accredited by any accreditation agencies, they do operate with approval from the Kansas Board of Regents.

-As of 2024, the Academy had an enrollment of over 900 students K-12 and the two-year college has expanded to a four-year bachelors program with an enrollment of 60 in a liberal arts curriculum.
-St. Mary's does not have a seminary program.

-The school has operated its own radio station, KSMK-LP 98.3 FM, since 2002.

 Athletics

 The Academy teams play in the Kansas Christian League in football and soccer and against some non-league teams.

 Controversy

 In February 2008, St. Mary's Academy made news when a female referee was told that she could not officiate at the high school basketball game.
 The other referee allegedly claimed that someone told him it was because she "could not be put in a position of authority over boys because of the academy's beliefs".
 The Academy denied this belief.
 St. Mary's Academy was removed from the Kansas State High School Activities Association list of approved schools.
 They were reinstated two years later.

 St. Mary's official reply to the incident was in a press release:

 This alleged reason was neither stated nor is it held by any official of St. Mary's Academy, as evidenced by the fact that the faculty and staff of St. Mary's includes many honorable ladies of talent and erudition....

 St. Mary's Academy follows the directives of the Catholic Church regarding co-education.
 The Church has always promoted the ideal of forming and educating boys and girls separately during the adolescent years, especially in physical education (Cf. Divini Illius Magistri - Encyclical on the Christian Education of Youth, by Pope Pius XI, 1929 and The Instruction of the Sacred Congregation of Religious on Co-Education, A.A.S., 25 (1958) pp. 99-103).
 This formation of adolescent boys is best accomplished by male role models, as the formation of girls is best accomplished by women.
 Hence in boys' athletic competitions, it is important that the various role models (coaches and referees) be men.

 In 2004, the school forfeited a football game against White City High School because the opponent had a girl on the team.